How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 Cost: $70/user/month (standalone); often bundled with Clio

 Lawyaw is a document assembly tool with AI fill capability.
-The model: you create templates for your standard engagement letters, fee agreements, and scope documents.
+You create templates for your standard engagement letters, fee agreements, and scope documents.
 Lawyaw populates them from client and matter data, auto-filling fields with AI where it can and flagging gaps for human review.
+Who it's for: Law firms with high document production volume and reasonably standardized document types.

 PandaDoc AI — Best for Full Proposal Automation with E-Sign